Serve In The Community

 What We Have Accomplished

-The Good Faith Network includes over 20 interfaith faith communities across Johnson County working together to build a collective voice so large it can't be ignored.
+The Good Faith Network includes 27 interfaith faith communities across Johnson County working together to build a collective voice so large it can't be ignored.
 We organize and use that voice to advocate for changes that address the root causes of our community's most pressing problems.

 Coming Up